 Request a Speaker (Virtual)

-Whether you and your students are in the classroom or at home, you can request a guest speaker to visit your virtual classroom at a date and time that works for you.
+Let us come to you and your students - virtually!
+You can request a guest speaker to visit your classroom virtually at a date and time that works for you.
 Speakers will attend using your preferred platform and will answer live questions from your students.
 See below for a full list of topics:

 Please note that we aim to reach as many students as possible.
 If you are interested in multiple speaker topics you will need to complete a separate form for each request and we may only be able to accommodate your highest priority topic (determined through further communication with Liaison Program staff).
 Keep in mind that sessions are best suited for high school students.
 If you would like to book a session for elementary students, please contact the OAC Liaison Officer directly (firstname.lastname@example.org).

 Learn from OAC staff from animal programs!
 Combine knowledge of production animal species' respiratory, circulatory, and digestive systems with information on how these animals relate to their physical environment.
 Recommended for grade 11 & 12 students at the U or C level.

 Expand your knowledge of honey bee social structure and anatomy from UofG student, Emma!
 Take part in fun activities that challenge your understanding of these important insects through fun activities and showcase how they contribute to our food supply.
 Recommended for grades 9-12.

 Learn from Emma, University of Guelph student, about the different types of pollinators present in Ontario.
 The goal of the session is to provide an insight into how pollinators effect not only the agri-food system, but also wildlife, ecoystem resilience and the genetic diversity of plants.
 We'll dive into the different types of pollinators present in Ontario as well as discuss the difference between native, naturalized, and invasive species in the context of pollinators.
 We will also explore the many challenges pollinators face and how we can help to improve their health!
 Recommended for grades 9-12.